Meet the TEAM

-Led by a multi-generational board of directors and dedicated volunteers, CAPU is comprised of Asian American Pacific Islander (AAPI) leaders, educators, creatives, and allies.
+Led by a multi-generational team and board of directors and dedicated volunteers, CAPU is comprised of Asian American Pacific Islander (AAPI) leaders, educators, creatives, and allies.

 Dr. Soon Beng Yeap (Chair)